Meetings are held at the Royal Canadian Legion,

 October 11 – Child and family poverty in BC.

 - Pippa Rowcliffe – a director at the Human Early Learning Partnership (HELP) at UBC.
 Pippa oversees a communications strategy to effectively describe and promote HELP and to disseminate research findings.

 - Sharon Gregson – the Coalition on Child Care Advocacy.
 Sharon works with advocacy groups at the local and national levels and she is currently a trustee on the Vancouver Board of Education.

 - Dr. Carol Matusicky – community activist and recently retired Executive Director of the BC Council for Families

-8 November – Alison MacLean, Canadian film maker, will show and discuss her video Outside the Wire on the impacts on women and children of the war in Afghanistan.
+Alison MacLean, Canadian film maker, showed and discussed her video Outside the Wire on the impacts on women and children of the war in Afghanistan.

 9 May – CFUW Scholarship winners and Dr. Kris Bulcroft, Capilano University President